 Subsequent to the filing of the Application for control of Conrail by CSX and NS, I participated in several discussions and meetings with SEPTA to address contractual and transitional issues, and although not every issue has been resolved.
 Conrail remains available to continue discussions with SEPTA.
 My understanding has been that these discussions are confidential, but to the extent necessary to reply to comments filed by SEPTA in this proceeding, I will address the issues SEPTA has raised.

-I have had discussions with Bernard Cohen, SEPTA's newly appointed Assistant General Manager - Strategic Business and Ridership Development, in recent months regarding an extension of the current Trackage Rights Agreement, but liability apportionment remains an unresolved issue and no agreement on an extension has been reached.
+I have had discussions with Bernard Cohen, SEPTA's newly appointed Assistant General extension of the current Trackage Rights Agreement, but liability apportionment remains an unresolved issue and no agreement on an extension has been reached.